ovh/the-bastion/doc/sphinx/administration/logs.rst

 accountsql
    This field will contain either:

-   - ok: when :ref:`bastion_conf_enableAccountSqlLog` is enabled, and we successfully inserted a new row for the log
+   - ok: when :ref:`enableAccountSqlLog` is enabled, and we successfully inserted a new row for the log
-   - no: when :ref:`bastion_conf_enableAccountSqlLog` is disabled
+   - no: when :ref:`enableAccountSqlLog` is disabled
    - error: when we couldn't insert a new row, **error** followed by a detailed error message, for example "error SQL error [global] err 8 while doing [inserting data (execute)]: attempt to write a readonly database".

 globalsql